 Cervical herniated disc surgery is a drastic treatment option for patients who have given up hope for a conservative cure and have acquiesced to operative intervention to heal their painful disc pathology.
 Herniated disc surgery generally demonstrates disappointing long-term curative results and many patients suffer an immediate downward spiral of agony following their procedure.

 It is very important to learn the facts about herniated discs and research both your surgeon and procedure thoroughly before even thinking about going under the knife for a disc pain issue.
-Remember, surgery can always be an option for the future, but once performed, the damage done may be unfixable.
+Remember, cervical herniated disc surgery can always be an option for the future, but once performed, the damage done may be unfixable.

 This narrative explores the use of surgical interventions in patients who are diagnosed with cervical disc pathologies.